NTUEE-ESLab/2021Spring-Reality-Motion-Game/Report.md

 ### II.
 System Layering

 #### 1. Data Layer
 The data sensor class processes the accelerometer and gyroscope sensor values.
-The classification of motions in entirely carried out on this layer.
+The classification of motions' type is entirely carried out on this layer rather than on the game server side.
+It also provides an interface `getSensorType()` for WiFi layer to call, the data type is of a simple `"type":$motion` format.

 #### 2. WiFi Layer
-We implement a wifi wrapper class over the data sensor, which will get motion type from the sensor on a certain interval, then send this information to the game server.
+We implement a wifi wrapper class over the data sensor, which request for motion type from the sensor on a certain interval, then send this information to the game server.
+Note that this layer can be replaced to any connection service, but in our case we use WiFi for convenience.

 #### 3. Game Layer
-We write out game program based on a spaceship shooting game from the web.
-The player have to move around the screen to find the treasure.
+We write our game program based on a spaceship shooting game from a web [tutorial](https://realpython.com/asteroids-game-python/).
+The player have to move around the space to find the treasures.
 If the player collides with asteroids, the player lose the game.
-If the player collect all treasures, it wins.
+If the player collect all treasures, the player wins.

 ### III.
 Motion Detection